masesgroup/KNet/src/net/Documentation/articles/API_extensibility.md

 Starting from the assumption that JCOBridge does not make any code injection, or compilation, within JVM side, the actual limitation is related to something missing within the JVM.
 In the [JVM callbacks](jvm_callbacks.md) article there is an explanation of how works callbacks.
-**The callback feature needs a concrete class in the JVM and if it does not exist there is no way to use it from KafkaBridge.**
+**The callback feature needs a concrete class in the JVM and if it does not exist there is no way to use it from KNet.**